+Drivers of exotic abundance

-Substantial variation in exotic abundance was jointly explained by hydrological and land use models.
-The proportion of catchment land-use associated with irrigated agricultural production was typically low, but production from natural environments (forestry etc.) was common and dominated a number of catchments.
-The rationale for our hypotheses was that environmental heterogeneity should result in structural complexity of habitat and therefore limit competitive exclusion by invasive species.
-We found that exotic abundance was associated with more hydrologically heterogeneous sites, and a greater proportion of catchment used for forestry.
+We hypothesised that environmental heterogeneity should result in structural complexity of habitat and therefore limit competitive exclusion by invasive species under certain environmental conditions.
+Indeed, substantial variation in exotic abundance was jointly explained by hydrological and land use models and exotic abundance was associated with more hydrologically heterogeneous sites, and a greater proportion of catchment used for forestry.
 It is possible that invasive species are competitive in colonising niches opened by flooding or land management disturbance, the resulting assemblages being characterised by acquisitive, ruderal ecological strategies (Kyle & Leishman 2009).
 However post-hoc analysis of our data reveals that sites with high exotic abundance had higher community weighted mean (CWM) wood density (R2 = 0.338, p < 0.0001) and lower CWM leaf area (R2 = 0.325, p < 0.0001) (see Supporting Information S1).
 Higher wood density in riparian plant communities has been previously linked with flow heterogeneity and is indicative of conservative resource use and stress tolerance (Lawson, Fryirs & Leishman 2015), and small leaves are also characteristic of plants adapted to dry or highly variable environments (Cornelissen et al. 2003).

-All four sites where exotic proportional abundance exceeded 0.4 (0.41, 0.48, 0.58, 0.86) supported dense thickets of Macfadyena unguiscati, a tall liana native to Brazil and Argentina.
+All four sites where exotic proportional abundance exceeded 0.4 (0.41 - 0.86) supported dense thickets of Macfadyena unguis-cati, a tall liana native to Brazil and Argentina.
 A wood density value for this species could not be found, but its leaves are small compared with the average leaf area of species in this study (14 cm2 vs 27 cm2).
 There is also evidence to suggest that lianas have a competitive advantage over trees in dry conditions (Swaine & Grace 2007; Cai, Schnitzer & Bongers 2009), and thus may be favoured by variable flow regimes.
-Leucaena leucocephala, which has very small leaves (0.2 cm2) and dense wood (0.76 g/cm3), was co-dominant with M. unguiscati at the most invaded site.
+Leucaena leucocephala, which has very small leaves (0.2 cm2) and dense wood (0.76 g/cm3), was co-dominant with M. unguis-cati at the most invaded site.
 High abundance at two of these sites of Lantana camara, which has average sized leaves and high specific leaf area (i.e. fast relative growth rate and resource acquisitive resource use) and is a well-known colonist of disturbed niches, suggests that multiple invasion mechanisms are at play.
 Three of these four sites had greater than expected functional divergence (FDis.SES), demonstrating that the traits of the most abundant species (i.e. the exotics) diverged from community trait averages.
-This could indicate either a.) division of niche space between functional divergent dominants (M. unguiscati and L. camara) where trait averages do not actually represent any real species, or b.) that the niches occupied by invasive species were previously unfilled.
-The most invaded site did not follow this trend: in this case, the M. unguiscati and L. leucocephala were dominant to the point that their average trait values were not different from the community average.
+This could indicate either a.) division of niche space between functional divergent dominants (M. unguis-cati and L. camara) where trait averages do not actually represent any real species, or b.) that the niches occupied by invasive species were previously unfilled.
+The most invaded site did not follow this trend: in this case, the M. unguis-cati and L. leucocephala were dominant to the point that their average trait values were not different from the community average.
 A final note to make is that it matters when communities were sampled, in terms of how much time has elapsed since the last geomorphically effective flood, due to the temporal sequence inherent in community response to disturbance.
 This aspect was not quantified here, although it would be mostly pertinent for ruderal-type ecological strategies (i.e. L. camara but not M. unguiscati or L. leucocephala).
-In summary, while limited generalisations can be made by associating environmental conditions with the extent of weedy invasion, community trait tendencies in combination with metrics of functional diversity are a useful tool for understanding the invasion mechanisms involved.
+In summary, while limited generalisations can be made by associating environmental conditions with the extent of weed invasion, community trait tendencies in combination with metrics of functional diversity are a useful tool for understanding the invasion mechanisms involved.